billwheatley/provision-desktop/README.md

 ## (Optional) Packages not in Repositories

 Sometimes we have those random `rpms` that are not in public repos most because of distribution restrictions.
-Short of private repos, an easy solution is maintaining a local directory of these is just to drop these into a folder and this will pick up and install them.
+Short of private repos or a direct predicable public URL to download from, an easy solution is maintaining a local directory of these is just to drop these into a folder and this will pick up and install them.

 ### RPM Distros